Triple P – Positive Parenting Program® - Level 2 Selected Seminar Series (Selected Seminars Triple P)

 (To include basic study design, measures, results, and notable limitations)

-This study examined the impact of Selected Triple P Positive Parenting Program [now called Triple P – Positive Parenting Program – Level 2 Selected Seminar Series (Selected Seminars Triple P)] on behavioral and emotional problems in preadolescent children and on interparental conflict, parenting style, relationship quality, parental adjustment, and parental confidence.
-Participants were randomly were assigned to one of three conditions: (a) partial exposure condition involving attendance at a single introductory seminar; (b) full exposure (attendance at all three seminars); or (c) a waitlist control group.
+The purpose of the study was to examine the impact of Selected Triple P Positive Parenting Program [now called Triple P – Positive Parenting Program – Level 2 Selected Seminar Series (Selected Seminars Triple P)] on behavioral and emotional problems in preadolescent children and on interparental conflict, parenting style, relationship quality, parental adjustment, and parental confidence.
+Participants were randomly assigned to one of three conditions: (a) partial exposure condition involving attendance at a single introductory seminar; (b) full exposure (attendance at all three seminars); or (c) a waitlist control group.
 Measures utilized include the Family Background Questionnaire, the Strengths and Difficulties Questionnaire (SDQ), the Parenting Tasks Checklist, the Parenting Scale, the Parent Problem Checklist, the Relationship Quality Index, and Depression-Anxiety-Stress Scale 21 (DASS 21).
-Results indicate there was a significant reduction in parental reports of problem child behavior and dysfunctional parenting styles with the introductory seminar alone.
-However, exposure to all three seminars was associated with significant improvements in all dysfunctional parenting styles and in the level of inter–parental conflict.
+Results indicate that there was a significant reduction in parental reports of problem child behavior and dysfunctional parenting styles with the introductory seminar alone.
+However, exposure to all three seminars was associated with significant improvements in all dysfunctional parenting styles and in the level of inter‐parental conflict.
 There were no significant differences between conditions at postintervention on parental reports of depression, anxiety, stress, relationship quality, or parental confidence.
 Limitations include reliance on self-reported measures and lack of follow-up.

 Length of controlled postintervention follow-up: None.

 Sumargi, A., Sofronoff, K., & Morawska, A. (2015).
 A randomized-controlled trial of the Triple P-Positive Parenting Program Seminar Series with Indonesian parents.
-Child Psychiatry and Human Development, 46(5), 749-761. doi:10.1007/s10578-014-0517-8
+Child Psychiatry & Human Development, 46(5), 749–761. https://doi.org/10.1007/s10578-014-0517-8

 Type of Study: